Hodge House in Percy Warner Park

 A Brief History

-Hodge House was built by the Hodge family around 1811, and the family and their descendants lived on and loved this land until 1928, when it became part of Percy Warner Park.
+Hodge House was built by the Hodge family around 1811.
+The family and their descendants lived on and loved this land until 1928 when it became part of Percy Warner Park.
 The Hodges, Northerns, Cartwrights, and Sawyers all called this home.
 Learn more about these families by researching the List of Hodge House Owners, compiled by Robert M. Northern, June 2011.

-Warner Parks' naturalists are proud to archive and share the incredible history of this land.
+Warner Parks' naturalists proudly archive and share the incredible history of this land.
 Over the years, volunteers such as John Hardcastle and Bob Brown have compiled file cabinets of photos, maps, stories, and notes.
 If you have information about the Hodge House or Warner Park history to share, please contact Heather Gallagher.